All Episodes

 We're sunk.

-They won't do it because they won't get it.
+They won't do it because they won't get it, but they own a lot of our debt.

-So we're gonna have to print it.
+So we're going to have to print it.

 Well, I certainly thank you so much for your time and giving me some information to chew on as I listen to all these people who try to tell us all the stuff that's supposed to be going on with the stock market in the world.

-All those people, you need to understand something about all those people, because I and the audience know who you mean by all those people.
+All those people, you need to understand something about all those people because I and the audience know who you mean by all those people.

 All those people believe that the beginning, the middle, and the end of everything important, everything that makes people happy, everything that solves a problem is government.

-And so there is never any criticism institutionally of government in a deal like this from people to whom government is the religion, to whom government is the god.
+And so there is never any criticism institutionally of government in a deal like this from people to whom government is the religion, to whom government is the God.

 And I'm talking about the Democrat Party and most in the media.